Interactive Business Plans: Digital Presentations That Engage Investors

 What Makes Interactive Business Plans Different?

 Interactive business plans let backers click, explore, and dig deeper into your data.
 Instead of reading through pages of text.
-They can interact with your numbers.
-See different scenarios play out.
+They can interact with your numbers and see different scenarios play out.
+But what makes this way so different from traditional business plans?

 Visual Elements That Engage